-Living in Bahamas, from Spain
+Living in Tajikistan, from USA

-> Living in Bahamas, from Austria
+Living in Great Britain, from Netherlands

-> You are standing in front of a pile of half-empty moving boxes thinking what to bring, what to leave – does this sound familiar?
+You are standing in front of a pile of half-empty moving boxes thinking what to bring, what to leave – does this sound familiar?
 Moving abroad, especially for a longer period of time, is never an easy feat.
 The InterNations expat guide helps you prepare for this endeavor.

 Most people want to bring everything they own to their new home abroad.
 Not only is it a reminder of home, but it creates comfort and helps you to get accustomed to the new situation.
 However, it can easily turn into chaos.

 Have you decided to haul your family, pets, and personal belongings overseas – at least for the next few years?
 Congratulations!
 You …

 Move Abroad with Your Family

 A move abroad is a big decision, even if you are solely responsible for yourself.
 Taking your entire family with you, however, can make it even more stressful.
 But don’t get frustrated!
 Here are a few tips on how to …

 You have a job in your new destination and handled all the paperwork that comes with moving to another country?
 Well done!
 But you …